gkasapidis/CPG-FJSSP/README.md

-# CPC-FJSSP
+# CPG-FJSSP
-Benchmarks for the Flexible JobShop Scheduling Problem with Complex Precedence Constraints
+Benchmarks for the Flexible JobShop Scheduling Problem with Complex Precedence Graphs